-The rate of organizational change has accelerated dramatically over the past ten years, with the average organization undergoing five changes in a span of three years.1
+The rate of organizational change has accelerated dramatically over the past ten years, for many different reasons.

-Studies suggest that this is where most leaders fall short in communicating change.2 Employees of leaders who have fallen short in this ‘ask’ report that their leader was not clear enough about what they hoped to achieve through change or about how they were supposed to help implement the change.
+Studies suggest that this is where most leaders fall short in communicating change.
+Momentum can fall flat when employees feel their leaders are not clear enough about what they hoped to achieve through change or their role in implementing the change.

 What to do: